April Fishing In Venice

 In short, if you're planning April fishing in Venice, you're stepping directly into a peak production cycle.
 Whether you're chasing a 150lb Yellowfin Tuna offshore or targeting shallow-water Redfish in the marsh, this month delivers on every front.

-Redfish in April
+Redfish

 Redfish fully transition into aggressive spring patterns.
 They push shallow, track baitfish, and feed with intensity throughout the day.
 Anglers experience steady action with both slot-sized fish and oversized bull Reds staging in passes and outer bays.

-Speckled Trout in April
+Speckled Trout

 Speckled Trout enter a strong pre-spawn and spawning phase.
 They group tightly along points, current seams, and grass beds.
 April fishing offers prime opportunities for topwater strikes and light tackle presentations during active feeding windows.

-Flounder in April
+Flounder

 Flounder continue migrating back into the marsh from the Gulf.
 They position along ambush zones—bayou mouths, drop-offs, and oyster edges—where moving water delivers bait directly to them.

-Black Drum in April
+Sheepshead & Black Drum

+Sheepshead maintain a strong presence around structures.
+Pilings, jetties, and reefs hold consistent numbers, making them a reliable target throughout April.
 Black Drum stack up along oyster reefs and deeper channel edges.
 Their size and power create a dependable, hard-fighting option for anglers looking to bend rods consistently.

-Yellowfin Tuna in April
+Yellowfin Tuna

-April fishing represents one of the most consistent Yellowfin Tuna windows of the year.
+April represents one of the most consistent Yellowfin Tuna windows of the year.
 With improved sea conditions, our crews reach deepwater rigs more frequently—and the fish respond.
 Expect both school-sized Tuna and true trophy-class giants actively feeding.

-Cobia in April
+Cobia

 As water temperatures rise, Cobia begin their seasonal push into nearshore zones.
 They cruise around rigs, buoys, and debris, often presenting visual, sight-casting opportunities that add a completely different dimension to April fishing.

-Wahoo in April
+Wahoo

 The Wahoo bite remains strong.
 High-speed trolling along temperature breaks and structure continues to produce these fast, aggressive predators.

-Mahi-Mahi in April
+Mahi-Mahi

-Additionally, early-season Mahi-Mahi start to appear in increasing numbers.
+Early-season Mahi-Mahi start to appear in increasing numbers.
 Weedlines and floating debris become key targets as these fish move into bluewater zones.

-Swordfish in April
+Swordfish

 For anglers targeting true giants, daytime swordfishing stays highly productive.
 Our crews deploy deep-drop techniques along the continental shelf, where these fish actively feed in 1,500–2,000 feet of water.